AmmarFayed4/Realtime-Chat-App/README.md

 ## 👨‍💻 Built by Ammar Fayed

-Proficient in backend development, API design, and real-time systems.
+Proficient in backend development, API design.